 Hello, and thank you for visiting my “About Me” page!

 My name is Kyomi O’Connor.
 You may be thinking, What a unique name!
 Yes, it’s a combination of Japanese, me, and my late husband’s Irish last name.
 I am a memoir writer.
-My forthcoming memoir: A sky of Infinite Blue- A Japanese Immigrant’s Search for Home and Self, to be published on September 6, 2022, is the story of my lifelong struggles and a path to finding Self and the wholeness in my life.
+My memoir: A sky of Infinite Blue- A Japanese Immigrant’s Search for Home and Self, published in September 2022, is the story of my lifelong struggles and a path to finding Self and the wholeness in my life.

 In 1990, I came to the States to work as a post-doctoral researcher at the present National Institute of Dental and Craniofacial Research, the National Institutes of Health in Bethesda, MD.
 I left my past in Japan but wouldn’t tell anyone in my new life about my past struggles.